By: C. Eve J Kimball, MD, FAAP & Anupama Rao Tate, DMD, MPHB

 cavities (also called caries) is the most common disease of childhood.
 It is mostly preventable.
 But once tooth decay begins, it will get worse—even in

 babies.
 Dentists were not able to see patients at the beginning of the pandemic except for emergencies.
-As they begin re-opening with new schedules, it may be more difficult to get an appointment.
+When they began re-opening with new schedules, it may have become more difficult to get an appointment.
 If you need help finding a dentist, talk to your pediatrician.

 How to help prevent dental problems during the pandemic: